-When conditions are present that meet the definition of an emergency, the Director of University Safety and the Chief Business Officer and Vice President for Finance shall place into immediate effect appropriate procedures necessary and possible to meet the emergency, safeguard persons and property, and maintain educational facilities.
-The Director of University Safety and Chief Business Officer and Vice President for Finance shall immediately consult with the President, the Vice President for Student Life or a designated alternate regarding the emergency and follow directions as set forth in this response plan.
+When conditions are present that meet the definition of an emergency, the Director of University Safety and the Asst.
+Vice President for Facilities shall place into immediate effect appropriate procedures necessary and possible to meet the emergency, safeguard persons and property, and maintain educational facilities.
+The Director of University Safety and the Asst.
+Vice President of Facilities shall immediately consult with the President, the Vice President for Student Life or a designated alternate regarding the emergency and follow directions as set forth in this response plan.